 So before you even get started on your IoT project, have a look around and identify the main issues you want to resolve.
 IoT connectivity is not an end in itself but a step towards more transparency on the shop floor, better asset management, and enhanced risk assessment, to name a few.
 So an IoT project is foremost a business initiative that helps you extract more value out of existing resources, saves time and money.

-Laser focusing is important at this stage so that you don’t end up building something that does not deliver in terms of business objectives.
+Laser focusing is important at this stage.
+You don’t want to end up building something that does not deliver in terms of business objectives.
 Here are the most popular ways to extract value out of IoT initiatives:

 - Asset management.
-This involves tracking, classifying, monitoring and controlling connected assets in real-time, as well as certification and compliance, managing costs, and lifecycle support.
+This involves tracking, classifying, monitoring, and controlling connected assets in real-time.
+Also, here you consider certification and compliance, managing costs, and lifecycle support.
 Depending on your industry, this can mean fleet management for logistics companies, asset tracking for industrial enterprises seeking more visibility on the shop floor, or overall resource monitoring in retail.

 - Predictive maintenance.
-Alerts and red button requests are already standard for industrial manufacturers, and the proactive handling of industrial assets ensures uninterrupted production and longer device lifecycles.
+Alerts and red button requests are already standard for industrial manufacturers.
+The proactive handling of industrial assets ensures uninterrupted production and longer device lifecycles.

 - Compliance and supply chain management.
-Monitoring IoT device status at all times allows you to manage your regulatory compliance requirements easier and get on top of supply chain operations globally.
+Monitoring IoT device status at all times allows you to manage your regulatory compliance requirements easier.
+This is how you get on top of supply chain operations globally.

 - Environmental condition monitoring.
 IoT can be utilized in agriculture, water management, large-scale farming, soil monitoring, humidity tracking, and more.
 Large-scale farming is already benefiting from the powers of remote sensors to deliver more value and waste less.